1Hive/token-request-app/README.md

 1Hive's Token Request app allows users to create a vote which requests an Organization's tokens in exchange for payment.
 For example a user may request minting 100 organization tokens in exchange for 100 DAI.
 The request would require a vote to to approve, if the vote is rejected the user would receive their payment back and if it is approved the payment would be deposited in the organization's vault.

-#### 🐲 Project stage: development

-The Redemptions app is still in development and hasn't been published to APM.
-If you are interested in contributing please see our open [issues](https://github.com/1hive/token-request-app/issues).

 #### 🚨 Security review status: pre-audit

 The code in this repo has not been audited.